dagger/todoapp/scripts/DEMO.md

 That sounds nice in theory but how would it work in practice?

-Demo time!

-## Demo 1: kicking the tires

-## Demo 2: custom deployment pipeline in a npm script (JS)

-## Demo 3: custom deployment pipeline in a Magefile (Go)

-(END)

----- MISC SNIPPETS

 -- (Objection 1)
-That sounds nice in theory, but probably impossible in practice.
 Scripts are written in all sorts of languages, to spin out all our useful automation into a unified API would require porting them all to a single language and that would not be cost-efficient.
 If only there was an existing technology that allowed running code from any language in a unified runtime environment, with no code modifications...
 Preferable one with a massive ecosystem that developers and operators are already familiar with. (lol)

 Of course the answer is to run our automation pipelines in containers.